villmokey/eigen-test/README.md

 6. Use `npm run dev` to run the app

 you can also run the tests by using `npm run test`

+# Eigen Algoritm Test

+You can find the folder `algoritma_test` that contains the answer of the tests